darshanr0777/Crime-record-management-system/README.md

 - Mobile
 - Tablets

-through responsive UI design.
+through responsive web design.

 ---

 ## ⚡ Continuous Availability

-The application can be deployed on:
+The application can be deployed using:

-- Vercel
+- XAMPP
-- Render
+- WAMP
-- Netlify
+- Cloud Hosting Platforms

-for 24/7 accessibility.
+for continuous accessibility.

 ---